 Fear of success: Let’s say you very much want to get the writing done.
 You want to be published.
-You know you’re writing will be out in front of the judging, commenting world.
+You know your writing will be out in front of the judging, commenting world.
 Suddenly, this becomes the world you can’t control, with responses that feel overwhelming.

 Fear of success means you won’t want to deal with the world if and when you do get published.
 Success, at least as it is defined by the rest of the world, is very scary for many people, much scarier than failure.
 The ‘logic’ of fearing success is that we tell ourselves, at least I won’t have to deal with the demands of success.
 I’m safe.
 I can stay as I am.

 The key to serious writer’s block, then, lies in the feeling of a lack of safety.
 Because our society imbues so much emotional and psychological weight to writing, and further imbues the writer with so much social capital, we are right to be cautious before we set out on this path.
 Conquering these fears is a process, one that might have to be dealt with at every step along the way.

 If you are coping with any of these fears, and still want to write, I hope you will feel comfortable enough to contact me.
 We can discuss options.
 The last thing I want is for you to feel alone with these fears.
 I started The Collaborative Writer because too many writers have dealt with these fears on their own, and I believe the time has come to create a new way of thinking and feeling about writing and writers.

 - Defeating writer’s block: You gotta have faith (pinionpost.com)

 - Resources for Overcoming Writer’s Block (writinghood.com)